grnet/gnt-networking/docs/index.rst

 For backwards compatibility we assume `bind9` if the above setting is missing.
-To disable DDNS updates unset the AUTHENTICATION_METHOD variable in `/etc/defaults/snf-network`.
+To disable DDNS updates unset the AUTHENTICATION_METHOD variable in `/etc/defaults/gnt-networking`.

-If DDNS updates are enabled, the admin must set the SERVER (the IP of the DNS server) and FZONE (the domain of the instances) variables found in `/etc/default/snf-network`.
+If DDNS updates are enabled, the admin must set the SERVER (the IP of the DNS server) and FZONE (the domain of the instances) variables found in `/etc/default/gnt-networking`.
 Please note that currenlty only one domain is supported for the instances.

 In case of ``bind9`` method (e.g `DDNS <https://wiki.debian.org/DDNS>`_),
-the KEYFILE variable in `/etc/default/snf-network` must point to the `.private` file created by ``dnssec-keygen``.
+the KEYFILE variable in `/etc/default/gnt-networking` must point to the `.private` file created by ``dnssec-keygen``.

-In case of ``kerberos`` method (e.g. against Active Directory), snf-network uses the -g option of nsupdate (GSS-TSIG mode).
+In case of ``kerberos`` method (e.g. against Active Directory), gnt-networking uses the -g option of nsupdate (GSS-TSIG mode).
 Prior to that, it uses "k5start -H" to ensure there is a happy ticket (see KERBEROS_TICKET default option).
 In case the ticket is invalid, it will use a keytab containing the password and try obtain a ticket